danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 Stefan Goessner's javascript implemention returns `false` in case of no match, but in a note he suggests an alternative is to return an empty array.
 The `jsoncons` implementation takes that alternative and returns an empty array in case of no match.

-Unlike XML, the root of a JSON text is usually an anonymous object or array, so JSONPath identifies the outermost level of the text with the symbol $.
+#### Paths

-JSONPath expressions can use the dot-notation
+JSONPath uses paths to select a set of nodes in a JSON value.
+Paths can use the dot-notation

     $.store.book.0.title